eccelerators/SimStm/README.md

 ${\color{purple}\texttt{lines insert message} \space \color{black}\texttt{alines} \space \color{grey}\texttt{\\$} \color{black}\texttt{pvar} \space \color{blue}\texttt{"Value1: \\{\\} Value2: \\{\\} to be written to a file later"} \space \color{grey}\texttt{\\$} \color{black}\texttt{mvar1} \space \color{grey}\texttt{\\$} \color{black}\texttt{mvar2}}$

-Insert a line at a given postion of a lines object.

-Te line currently at this position is moved to the next position.
+Insert a line at a given position of a lines object.
+The line currently at this position is moved to the next position.
 The line can be derived from an array or a message.
 The message string can contain {} placeholders which are filled by values of variables given after the message string.

-#### lines append
+#### Lines Append

 ${\color{purple}\texttt{lines append array} \space \color{black}\texttt{alines} \space \color{black}\texttt{sarray}}$